AudioBible/KJV/README.md

 # THE TRUTH OFFENDS PEOPLE!
 CAN YOU HANDLE THE TRUTH?

-Since Adam and Eve bit the fruit of knowledge, we have to use knowledge in order to praise God with understanding!
+Since Adam and Eve bit the fruit of knowledge of good and evil, we have to use knowledge in order to praise God with understanding!
+That means we have to understand both good and evil!
+Not only Good!
+We have to do this to see a bigger picture to know the real truth!
+Never stop "seeking truth" and always "look into it"!

 # audiobible find praises with understanding

     PSALMS 47:7 For God is the King of all the earth: sing ye praises with understanding.

-# audiobible find "is the way"

-    JOB 38:19 Where is the way where light dwelleth? and as for darkness, where is the place thereof,

-    PROVERBS 7:27 Her house is the way to hell, going down to the chambers of death.

-    PROVERBS 30:20 Such is the way of an adulterous woman; she eateth, and wipeth her mouth, and saith, I have done no wickedness.

-    ECCLESIASTES 11:5 As thou knowest not what is the way of the spirit, nor how the bones do grow in the womb of her that is with child: even so thou knowest not the works of God who maketh all.

-    ISAIAH 30:21 And thine ears shall hear a word behind thee, saying, This is the way, walk ye in it, when ye turn to the right hand, and when ye turn to the left.

-    MATTHEW 7:13 Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat:

-    MATTHEW 7:14 Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.

 Satan was given authority over the world!
 Do you think he will let you worship the real God if he has authority over the world?